 INTRODUCTION

-The world’s expanding population (Biswas and Tortajada 2018) significantly increases the need for clean water for various sectoral water uses (such as irrigation, residential, energy, and industry purposes).
+The ever-increasing world population has significantly led to high demand for clean water for various sectoral water uses such as irrigation, residential, energy, and industry purposes.
 Climate change has led to a rise in the frequency and severity of hydro-climatic extremes, such as floods and droughts.
-One of the UN Sustainable Development Goals (SDGs) for 2030, "clean accessible water for all," may be difficult to manage sustainably because of these developments (UN 2015).
+One of the UN Sustainable Development Goals (SDGs) for 2030, "clean accessible water for all," may be difficult to manage sustainably because of these developments (UN, 2015).

 Previous evaluations of water scarcity have largely concentrated on the amount of water available.
 A common way to measure water scarcity or stress involves looking at how much freshwater is used compared to the total freshwater resources that exist (Van Vliet et al., 2021).
 A significant majority of the global population lives in areas facing water scarcity.
 In many places, the amount of water being taken exceeds what can be sustainably used, leading to the depletion of water sources.
 Non-renewable groundwater is essentially being over-extracted, putting many of the world's underground water reserves at risk.
 Pollution has further reduced the availability of usable water by damaging its quality.
 On the demand side, population growth and increased water usage are making shortages worse.
 On the supply side, pressures are also increasing as water becomes less accessible due to changing rainfall patterns, and rising temperatures increase evaporation and the need for water.
 Insufficient water supply has a severe impact on densely populated regions, especially where water resources are already limited (Ghernaout & Elboughdiri, 2020).
 The 21st century is increasingly defined by the escalating challenge of global water scarcity.
 Driven by an unprecedented confluence of factors including rapid population growth, the intensifying and erratic impacts of climate change, and burgeoning industrial and agricultural demands, access to clean and reliable water resources is becoming a critical constraint on human well-being, economic development, and environmental sustainability.
 This escalating crisis necessitates a paradigm shift in how water resources are managed, demanding innovative and, crucially, sustainable solutions to augment traditional supplies and ensure water security for a growing global population.
 Among the most promising and increasingly vital strategies in this endeavor are the advanced technologies of desalination and sustainable water reclamation.
 Desalination, the process of removing dissolved salts and minerals from saline water sources such as seawater, brackish water, and treated wastewater effluent, offers a virtually inexhaustible, albeit energy-intensive, pathway to generate freshwater, particularly for arid coastal regions and island nations facing inherent limitations in conventional water resources.
 Concurrently, sustainable water reclamation, involving the treatment and repurposing of wastewater for beneficial uses ranging from irrigation and industrial processes to indirect and even direct potable applications, presents a resilient and environmentally responsible approach to water resource augmentation, reducing reliance on increasingly stressed natural freshwater sources and minimizing wastewater discharge.